Magnet Programs

 Natural Resources and Agricultural Science Magnet Program

 The Natural Resources and Agricultural Sciences (NRAS) program at North Harford High School is a Career and Technology Education (CTE) instructional program that provides students with the opportunity to experience challenging science and technology coursework with an emphasis on career development and real world application.
-The program is composed of three strands focusing on Animal/Equine Science, Plant Science, or Natural Resources Science.
+This program is comprised of four dynamic strands including Large Animal Sciences, Small Animal Sciences, Plant Sciences and Natural Resources Science.
 The Harford County Agricultural Economic Advisory Board, the University of Maryland, Harford Community College and Harford County Public Schools have partnered to develop a program wherein each strand will provide students with the background knowledge and skills necessary to prepare them for the next steps toward college and careers.
 Students will have the opportunity to earn college credits and various industry level certifications while still in high school.
 In their senior year, students will take part in a capstone project, either in a work-based environment, a school-based practical learning activity, or an off-site research facility with a mentor.
 The senior capstone project is based on student interests and future goals.
 In addition to the required courses for a Maryland high school diploma as noted on the Need to Know page of the Student Education Planning Guide, the following information describes the program options and course requirements in the NRAS at North Harford High School.

 Cluster: Science, Engineering, and Technology